Tahir Carl Karmali: I’d like you to tell me about how you arrived at becoming an artist and where that motivation came from?

 Then he ventured into music and I kept going with art, but I moved to the Dominican Republic and there weren’t a lot of arts programs when I was there so I put it on the back-burner.
 But that’s the only thing that I did to keep from feeling completely out of place when I was there, I would just draw.

-TCK: When you decided to start thinking about formalizing your career as an artist?
+TCK: When did you decide to start thinking about formalizing your career as an artist?

 LH: When I moved back from the Dominican Republic to New York, in my last year of high school my art teacher encouraged me to apply to the Cooper Union Saturday Program.
 And that program taught me everything.
 It was put in place so that students that weren’t in a specialized art high school were able to learn about materials so they didn’t have a shock when they got to an art school.